From Isolation to Entanglement: When Do Interpretability Methods Identify and Disentangle Known Concepts?: Metrics

 \subsection{Further Details on Independence and Disjointness}

 To illustrate the conceptual distinction between independence and disjointness, we present diagrams in Figure~\ref{fig:cd}.
-Intuitively, disjointness implies that two feature representations exist in non-overlapping subspaces of the model representations, and thus that the effect of steering both features can be predicted from the result of steering either in isolation.
-Conversely, independence implies that steering with one concept would not affect how the model uses other concepts.
+Intuitively, disjointness implies that the influence of one feature on the output does not interact with another, and thus that the effect of steering both features can be predicted from the result of steering either in isolation.
+Independence instead implies that steering with one concept would not affect how the model uses other concepts.
 Refer to \S\ref{sec:multisteer} for details.